hetida/hetida-designer/docs/design_decisions.md

 ![Basic architecture overview](../diagrams/basic-architecture-overview.excalidraw.svg)

 !!! tip "Combined Backend+Runtime"
-    Backend and runtime can be run combined as a single container from the same image to support secarios like exposing a fixed set of workflows (e.g. a single workflow) as a separate [restricted webservice](./integration_guide/trafo_exec_guide/restricted_webservice.md).
+    Backend and runtime can be run combined as a single container from the same image to support scenarios like exposing a fixed set of workflows (e.g. a single workflow) as a separate [restricted webservice](./integration_guide/trafo_exec_guide/restricted_webservice.md).

 !!! abstract "Runtime Variants / Claim Based Routing"
     Multiple runtime deployments, each with its own runtime image / dependency set / environment variables and separately scaled can coexist with the backend doing [claim based routing](./deployment_operation/varying_runtime_services.md) (i.e. using role from access token) to decide which one to invoke.